morganrivers/timezone_and_flux_from_ip/README.md

 ## Checking if it worked
 Your xflux log is located at `~/xflux_log.log` and has sudo permissions for read/write.
 Your location file stores your location determined by `tzupdate` at `~/latlon.txt`.
 You can change these locations in the `update_timezone` and `xflux_on_startup.sh` scripts.
 This stores both error logs and normal operations, including the history of lat/lon locations.

 To check if the script is working, you can run `sudo cat ~/xflux_log.log`.
-You should see something like the following:
+You should see something like the following once you have connected to `NetworkManager` using `nmcli` command or similar:

 ```